LearningLocker/docs/src/http-aggregate.md

 ## Request Setup

 When using this interface, you must additionally supply your Basic Auth details with each request in the `Authorization` header.
 Your Basic Auth details can be found under **Settings** > **Clients**.
-The interface requires a `collection` body parameter. `collection` is a string that represents collection name used to execute aggregation on.
-The optional URL parameters are described in the table below.
+The interface can be passed options via a JSON object in the request body (described in the table below).
+The  `collection` property is required.
+The `collection` is a string that determines the collection name used to execute the aggregation on.
+The other properties are optional.

 Name | Description | Default Value
 --- | --- | ---